cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - TAUT is tau-torrent, a file sharing service by tau dev
 - TAU is a relay annoucement service by tau dev.
 }

-Launch steps:={ 发布步骤
-- Free community creation for file sharing.
-TAUTest coin is an initial test by TAU dev.
-At this stage, TAU provide static relay service via AWS.
-The relay info is written in the software.
-- Tau mainnet turns on for relays and exchange operation.
-}
 ```
 ## Two Tries
 On community chain: